Lyoko-Jeremie/KinkiestDungeon_Mod_enchanted_restraints/ReadMe.md

 ---
 ## how to use

+### use the game's `MOD` way

-download the ` enchanted_restraints.zip` Zip file from [release page](https://github.com/Lyoko-Jeremie/KinkiestDungeon_Mod_enchanted_restraints/releases), load it in main menu right bottom `Mod` menu, then start the game.
+download the ` enchanted_restraints.zip` Zip file from [release page](https://github.com/Lyoko-Jeremie/KinkiestDungeon_Mod_enchanted_restraints/releases),
+load it in main menu right bottom `Mod` menu, then start the game.

 all the function must call in the develop console, press F12 to open it

+### use the Tampermonkey Script with simple GUI

+download the `GreasemonkeyScript.js` Zip file from [release page](https://github.com/Lyoko-Jeremie/KinkiestDungeon_Mod_enchanted_restraints/releases), drag js file into a new tampermonkey Script , set the user include url to your game page, start the game, press `Alt+Q` to open GUI (or click right-top banner), then enjoy you game's life.

 ---
 ## mod function